How do I use a view's column header arrows?

 Arrow #1 examples

-you switch to Documents > by Issue/Topic.
+you switch to [L+ Documents > by Issue/Topic].
 Selected document(s) remain selected in the new view.

-Note, however, that if one of the selected profiles is not present in the view switched to, there's nothing to select for it and so only those profiles that do appear in that view remain selected.
-If none appear in the view being switched to, there's nothing to select at all, so an arbitrary profile or the first profile in the view is selected.
-See the facts, by relevance example below.
+If one of the selected profiles is not present in the view being switched to, it can't be selected.
+Therefore, only profiles that appear in the view switched to remain selected.
+If none are present, an arbitrary profile or the first profile in the view is selected.
+See the Arrow #2 example for [L+ Facts > by Relevance] below.

 you switch to Facts > by Issue/Topic.
 Selected document(s) remain selected in the new view.